 But coming back to the place where we started, cutting is critical for the development of the muscle foundations for pencil grip and handwriting.
 Where I am confronted by a child who has really weak fine motor pencil control, my first intervention to develop these foundations is to cut to the moon and back.
 If I have a lefty who cuts right and their pencil control is just fine, I let it be.
 However, if their pencil control is really bad, I explore the issue with the child.
 I explain how cutting can help them with their drawing and writing, and ask them how they feel.
 If they are open to cutting left, I make the most of it.
 And if they don’t, I let it be and use other activities to develop their muscle and movement pattern foundations.

 We want our children to master cutting and enjoy participating in it.
 As I always say, children learn while they are having fun.
 Our lefties are not going to engage in cutting tasks and benefit from its amazing muscle development benefits if they are not enjoying themselves.
-If we introduce cutting skills carefully when teaching left handers to cut, our children will have a sense of mastery and with that comes enjoyment.
+If we introduce left handed scissor skills carefully when teaching left handers to cut, our children will have a sense of mastery and with that comes enjoyment.

 Get your “Teaching Left Handers to Cut Spiral” by entering your details in the form below: